le717/webring/README.md

 options are provided through query parameters to the URLs.

 - `include_rotted: bool = "yes"`: Include entries that have been determined to be rotten
+- `include_web_archive: bool = "yes"`: Include entries that can only be accessed through the Web Archive (added in version 1.4.0)
 - `exclude_origin: bool = "yes"`: Remove the site requesting the webring from the entries, if present